 - Tuition Fees

-The first year is focused on the pre-clinical essentials and foundations.
-The second year is concentrated on clerkship.
-The third year is known as a “growth” year, allowing students to focus on areas of their interest.
-The fourth and final year prepares students for medical residency and offers internships, electives, and rotations.
+The first year focuses on medical foundations and preclinical essentials.
+The second year centers on clerkships.
+The third year is a growth year that allows students to pursue individualized study, innovation, research, or dual-degree work.
+The fourth year prepares students for residency through internships, electives, rotations, and a transition-to-residency experience.

-We hope that this article on cheap medical schools in the USA was helpful.
-Make sure also to check out the Study in the USA and the Available Programs for International Students in the USA for more information about studying in the United States!
+We hope that this article on affordable medical schools in the USA was helpful.
+Make sure also to check out the Study in the USA and the Available Programs for International Students for more information about studying in the United States!